boinkor-net/deploy-flake/README.md

 * Nicer story around running the test process in the background: It uses `systemd-run` to spawn the activation as a systemd unit, which will allow the control process to get disconnected at any point in time & the deployment can continue.

+* Parallelism: You can deploy one flake to multiple hosts in one invocation, in parallel.

 # Setting up

 To run deploy-flake with your flake definition, add the following inputs into your flake.nix: